|Position:||University of Nebraska Athletics|

 |Other Position:||Senior Associate AD - Life Skills|

 Keith Zimmer has been and Nebraska for over 30 years and leads Nebraska's Life Skills unit within the department.
-He also serves as the sports administrator for the swimming and diving team, as well as the men's and women's golf programs.
+He also serves as the sports administrator for the swimming and diving team, men's and women's golf programs and the men's and women's tennis teams.

 Zimmer also oversees student-athlete transition and retention, is the liaison to the Student-Athlete Advisory Committee (SAAC), the Big Ten Sports Management Committee, Nebraska's post eligibility opportunities program and works closely with the College of Business Administration coordinating efforts with the Masters in Intercollegiate Athletics Administration Program.